 All of the organization’s programs are internationally accredited by the Ministries of Education in Peru and Guatemala.
 Maximo Nivel also works with Brookhaven College in the United States, Universidad Juan Pablo II in Costa Rica, and Universidad Rural in Guatemala.

 Maximo Nivel offers volunteer opportunities in childcare, conservation, teaching, construction, medical care, and non-medical healthcare.
 Internship opportunities also are available in education, special education, micro business, hospitality and tourism, and medical work.

 This program is geared toward first and second year medical school students, pre-med students, nursing students, and other health science students.
 Programs are available in specialized living facilities, where volunteers assist with caring for those who are mentally or physically disabled, elderly, or afflicted with HIV/AIDS.
 Volunteers may help with all aspects of patient care, including medicine distribution, feeding, bathing, workshops, and companionship.
 Click here to learn more.

 For licensed professionals and third and fourth year medical students, Maximo Nivel offers the opportunity to work in clinics, hospitals, and other healthcare facilities.
 Volunteers may shadow doctors and nurses, assist with checkups and triage, organize medical campaigns, take vitals, organize records, sterilize equipment, and more.
-Placement and types of work depend on the volunteer’s background, Spanish language ability, and the needs of the medical staff.
+Placement and types of volunteer work depend on the volunteer’s background, Spanish language ability, and the needs of the medical staff.
 Click here to learn more about this program.
 Click here to learn more.